 The Hustle: Many Pet Insurance Premiums Skyrocket as Pets Get Old

-Last updated August 2018
+Last updated March 2022

-Thus, over nearly 13 years, that tail-wagging $28-a-month premium grows into a rabid $8,944 in total premiums.
+Over nearly 13 years, that tail-wagging $28-a-month premium grows into a rabid $8,944 in total premiums.

 These age-based premium increases and our calculations do not include future veterinary price inflation, which will also cause insurers to hike your future premiums.

 And more’s the pity for folks who own pure breeds.
 For example, when we checked premiums in Philadelphia for a selection of breeds as puppies and at age 12, ASPCA Pet Health Insurance quoted us $67 per month for our mutt when a puppy, but if he were a beagle we’d pay $77 a month and $129 per month if a Dogue de Bordeaux.
 When our dear Woof reaches age 12, ASPCA will charge us $214 a month for our sample mixed breed, $247 for a beagle, and $415 for the Dogue de Bordeaux.

 For our mixed breed dog, there was huge variation from carrier to carrier in price hikes solely due to Woof getting older.
 While with most companies our deductibles, co-pays, and coverage remained the same, our premiums for sure would not.
 The various companies increased their monthly rates between 155 percent and 538 percent as our pup grew through age 12.

 Among companies we evaluated, only Trupanion holds premiums steady as pets age.

 “Your monthly premium will not change due to your pet aging,” Trupanion reported in its 2022 rate filing with the Office of the Insurance Commissioner in its home state of Washington.